FredericDesgreniers/SOEN422_project/Docs/Full-Scale/README.md

 #### System Design
 The software was responsible for transfering the values outputed by the scale from the arduino to the beaglebone and finalyl to the webserver.

-**Arduino**
-TODO: Described arduino software

-**BeagleBone**
+**Arduino**: a c++ program read the output data from the force gauge and forward the information to the beaglebone.

-On the bealebone, a python program was used in order to bridge communication between the arduino and the web server used to render a chart of the force applied.
+**BeagleBone**: a python program was used in order to bridge communication between the arduino and the web server used to render a chart of the force applied.

-The python program was meant to send the values using an http POST request to a java webserver, also hosted on the beaglebone.
-However, the server ended up being hosted an external computer due to a faillure to get newer versions of java working on the beaglebone.

-The library used for websockets is java 8+, however the beaglebone defaults to java 7 when installing using the normal methods.
-At the time we found out about it, it was too late to change the functionality in order to support java 7.
-We tried installing java 8 or 9 on the beaglebone but had problems due to what seemed like an incompatible kernel.

-We also had a problem with space management on the beaglebone since their wasn't enough space for the python libraries, the source code, java and all the java dependencies.
-This was mostly due to a faillure when selecting the web framework since spring-boot is far from lightweight.
-Looking back, using a handmade c++ or python webserver would have been a better solution.
+**Web Application**: Store a small history of the data points and display them on a graph showing the user the results of each impact.

 #### Subsystems
 ###### Arduino